There’s no denying it: it’s been a WEIRD few years for movies.

 Disney has not released specific figures in terms of how these films affected Disney+ subscribers and what revenue exactly has come from that, but we did learn that Disney+ experienced a HUGE bump in app installations over the holidays (close to when Soul was released).
 According to Bloomberg, there were actually about 2.3 million global installations of the Disney+ mobile app over the Christmas holiday.

 Disney hasn’t released figures on how much they made from Premier Access release on either of the films that went to Premier Access (Mulan and Raya).
 According to Box Office Mojo, Raya and the Last Dragon has grossed about $67.6 million worldwide in theaters.

 Per CNN, Mulan had a $200 million budget.
 Box Office Mojo reports that the movie brought in about $66.8 million in worldwide theatrical releases.
 Again, these numbers don’t seem to reflect the revenue these potentially brought in in terms of Premier Access payments or increases to the Disney+ subscriber numbers.

-Black Widow has yet to be released, but another Marvel Cinematic Universe standalone film (Spider-Man Far From Home) made about $1.132 billion at the box office from a budget of about $160 million, according to Box Office Mojo.
+Black Widow’s release, not counting Disney+ incomes, made about $196 million in theatres from a budget of $200 million, but another Marvel Cinematic Universe standalone film pre-pandemic (Spider-Man Far From Home) made about $1.132 billion at the box office from a budget of about $160 million, according to Box Office Mojo.

 So, How Might Disney Be Deciding?

 When it comes to Marvel, things are a bit different.
-Black Widow is set to come to theaters and Disney+ through Premier Access on the same day.
-But, another Marvel film — Shang Chi and the Legend of the Ten Rings — is still set for a theatrical release only.
+Black Widow came to theaters and Disney+ through Premier Access on the same day.
+But, another Marvel film — Shang Chi and the Legend of the Ten Rings — was initially a theatrical release only.